andrew/nesbitt.io/_posts/2026-05-22-dependency-pruning.md

 ### .NET

 There's no `dotnet` CLI verb for this.
-Visual Studio has a Roslyn-backed "Remove Unused References" action in Solution Explorer, and [ReferenceTrimmer](https://github.com/dfederm/ReferenceTrimmer) wraps the same Roslyn analysis as an MSBuild task for CI. [snitch](https://github.com/spectresystems/snitch) finds packages you've declared that you'd already get transitively, which is adjacent but doesn't actually shrink the closure.
+Visual Studio has a Roslyn-backed "Remove Unused References" action in Solution Explorer, and [ReferenceTrimmer](https://github.com/dfederm/ReferenceTrimmer) wraps the same Roslyn analysis into the build for CI. [snitch](https://github.com/spectresystems/snitch) finds packages you've declared that you'd already get transitively, which is adjacent but doesn't actually shrink the closure.

 ### Elixir

 Mix ships `mix deps.unlock --unused`, which clears lockfile entries for anything no longer in `mix.exs`, and `--check-unused` to fail CI if there are any.
 That's lockfile hygiene rather than code-level analysis though; it won't surface a package that's still listed in `mix.exs` but that no module in your app actually calls.
-The compiler does emit a warning when a listed application has no referenced module, which catches some cases.
 I couldn't find a maintained third-party tool that does the full source-vs-manifest check, so if you're in Elixir you may be reading `mix.exs` by hand.

 ### Ruby